jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2017-09-24-Personal-Website-Redesign/index.md

 ## GraphQL

-The GraphQL layer was very useful when building out the redesign.
+The GraphQL layer was extremely handy when building out the redesign.
 In the Angular 1 version of my site, most of the data for my projects and blog was maintained as a [global Angular module](https://github.com/jeffrey-xiao/personal-website-old/blob/master/app/global.js) so various Angular controllers had access to them.
 Ultimately, this meant that maintaining it was rather